The Naked Time: Reception

 George Takei has repeatedly mentioned in interviews that this is his favorite episode, and spends a chapter on it in his autobiography.

-In 2012, Christian Science Monitor ranked this the third best episode of the original Star Trek.
+In 2012, The Christian Science Monitor ranked this the third best episode of the original Star Trek.

 In 2013, Wired magazine ranked this episode one of the top ten most underrated episodes of The Original Series at that time.

 In 2015, Syfy ranked this episode as one of the top ten essential Star Trek original series Spock episodes.

 In 2016, SyFy listed Uhura's rebuff of the maddened Sulu's offer to "protect" her as the character's tenth best moment in Star Trek.

 IGN ranked "The Naked Time" the 8th best episode of The Original Series in 2016 and the 12th best episode of all Star Trek series in 2013.

 In 2016, USA Today noted "The Naked Time" as an interesting episode of the Star Trek franchise.

 In 2018, PopMatters ranked this the 11th best episode of The Original Series.

 In 2019, Nerdist included this episode on their "Best of Spock" binge-watching guide.

+In 2021, Screen Rant ranked it as the 15th best episode of the original Star Trek series to re-watch.

+In 2024 Hollywood.com ranked The Naked Time at number 18 out of the 79 original series episodes.